apache/accumulo-website/_docs-2/administration/upgrading.md

 order: 7
 ---

-## Upgrading from 2.0.x to 2.1
+## Upgrading from 1.10.x or 2.0.x to 2.1

-The recommended way to upgrade from a prior 2.0.x release is to stop Accumulo, upgrade to 2.1 and then start 2.1.
-To upgrade from a release prior to 2.0, follow the [below steps](#upgrading-from-189-to-20) to upgrade to 2.0 and then perform the upgrade to 2.1.
-A direct upgrade from releases prior to 2.0 has not been tested.
+The recommended way to upgrade from a prior 1.10.x or 2.0.x release is to stop Accumulo, upgrade to 2.1 and then start 2.1.
+To upgrade from a release prior to 1.10, follow the [below steps](#upgrading-from-189-to-20) to upgrade to 2.0 and then perform the upgrade to 2.1.
+A direct upgrade from releases prior to 1.10 has not been tested.

 ### Rename master Properties, Config Files, and Script References